 - Leave plugs out during transport and tilt watercraft when stored to allow the bilge to both drain and dry.

 Dry your watercraft, equipment and all related gear completely, preferably for at least five days while leaving compartments open to dry.

 What is WUQWATR doing to help?

-With funding from the province, WUQWATR will be running a monitoring program through to January 2022.
-Our staff has established monitoring stations in the following locations:
+WUQWATR runs a monitoring program every summer, sampling June, July and August.
+Our staff have established monitoring stations in the following locations: